Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.5.3
+- Bug Fixes
+  - Fixed an issue where Scene Packer's unpack would not be accurate, so I added a bunch of validation checks.
+Slightly slower but barely noticable.
+  - Attempted a fix for npm install not running when it should (on install)

 # 2.5.2
 - Bug Fixes:
   - Fixes an authentication error with scene packer's unpack process due to not loading the saved password (good job me)